PecanProject/betydb-documentation/betydb_tables.md

 #### managements\_treatments

-It is clear that one treatment may have many managements, e.g. tillage, planting, fertilization.
+It is clear that one treatment may have many managements, e. g. tillage, planting, fertilization.
 It is also important to note that any managements applied to a control plot should, by definition, be associated with all of the treatments in an experiment; this is why the